sweis/naclcmd/README.md

 # naclcmd
-Placeholder for messing around with libsodium
+Placeholder for messing around with libsodium.
+Nothing to see here.